Federal Environmental and Health Agencies

 HAZARDOUS MATERIALS TRAINING AND RESEARCH INSTITUTE (HMTRI)

 HMTRI provides technical assistance to communities interested in developing and delivering environmental job training programs.
-HMTRI also provides assistance to EPA-funded EWDJT grantees.
+HMTRI also provides assistance to EPA-funded JT grantees.
 These efforts are performed through cooperative agreements with the EPA.
 HMTRI, part of Eastern Iowa Community Colleges, has been providing workforce development technical assistance since the inception of the Brownfields program.

 HMTRI TECHNICAL ASSISTANCE SERVICES OVERVIEW